There are 2 types of referendum in Ireland – a constitutional referendum and an ordinary referendum.

-The Electoral Commission’s role in referendums is to prepare impartial and unbiased information about the referendum proposal and makes that information available to the public.
+The Electoral Commission’s role in referendums is to prepare impartial and unbiased information about the referendum proposal and make that information available to the public.

 It prepares statements on the main issues and distributes those statements through television, radio and other forms of media to bring them to the attention of the public.
-The role of the Commission includes ensuring that the statements should be accessible for those with a sight or hearing disability.
+The role of the Commission includes ensuring that the statements are accessible for those with a sight or hearing disability.

 All Irish citizens who are on the Register of Electors, the Postal Voters List or the Special Voters List can vote in a referendum.

 Voting is by secret ballot.
 The title of the proposed bill will be printed on the ballot and the voter will mark “Yes” or “No”.
 There are various arrangements to facilitate voters with disabilities.
 A tactile ballot paper template is available in each polling station for people who are visually impaired.

 The day after the poll, the votes for and against the referendum proposal are counted and the Local Returning Officer reports the result to the Referendum Returning Officer.
 The counting may be watched by members of the Oireachtas and approved bodies.

 When the results from all constituencies have been counted, the Referendum Returning Officer draws up a provisional referendum certificate.
 This states the overall result of the voting and if the proposed amendment has been approved, which requires more than 50% of the votes to be “Yes.”
 The provisional certificate is published in Iris Oifigiúil (the State Gazette).